xiix0/scam/README.md

-You will always get the greatest recognition for the job you least like.
+You will win success in whatever calling you adopt.